unrealwork/axibase-collector/installation-on-docker.md

 docker load < docker-axibase-collector.tar.gz
 ```

-Alternatively, you can download a prepared Collector image from [axibase.com](https://axibase.com/public/docker-axibase-collector.tar.gz).
+Alternatively, you can download a pre-built image file from [axibase.com](https://axibase.com/public/docker-axibase-collector.tar.gz).

 ## Start Container

+> Using Collector to monitor Docker?
+Launch container in privileged mode as described in this [document](/jobs/docker.md#local-collection).

 ```properties
 docker run \